-These smoky grilled apricot lamb kebabs are a great way to enjoy American spring lamb.
+These smoky grilled lamb kebabs with dried apricots are a great way to enjoy American spring lamb.
 Special enough to serve for Easter, easy enough to grill up on a weeknight!

 *This post is sponsored by the American Lamb Board.

 Cabo San Lucas, my happy place.
 A place much worthier of spending my official entry into middle age than New York and its pathetic attempts at spring right now.

 So, while we’ll be basking in the Mexican sun eating tacos, fresh guac, sippin’ on margs and lounging by the pool, I’m still thinking of you guys celebrating the holiday with these smoky grilled lamb kebabs.